dsl-logo

 How do I compare boat loans?

-Money Matchmaker® will do the heavy lifting for you (particularly to weed out the loans you definitely will not qualify for).
+Finding the best boat loan deal means comparing lots of options.
+Money will do the heavy lifting for you (particularly to weed out the loans you definitely will not qualify for).

 But here’s a summary of the key factors to look at when comparing your boat finance options:

-STEP 1: Compare interest rate
+Compare the interest rate

 Interest will be the biggest cost of your boat loan.
 But ultimately the boat loan with the lowest advertised interest rate isn’t always the cheapest.
 Your actual interest rate could be a lot higher than the rate a lender advertises on its website.
-This is why getting personalised quotes from multiple lenders
+This is why getting personalised quotes from multiple lenders.

-STEP 2: Compare fees
+Compare fees

 I always recommend looking at interest rates combined with fees.
 This is what comparison rates are for.
 Be wary of loans with a comparison rate that’s much higher than the interest rate.
 The difference will be fees.
+Boat loans can come with establishment fees, monthly or annual fees and early termination fees.
+Make sure you know how much you’ll pay by checking the boat loan documents before you sign up.

-STEP 3: Look for a suitable loan term
+Look for a suitable loan term

+This is usually up to seven years, but our data shows almost all borrowers choose five years as a term for their boat loan.
 If a longer term suits, some specialist boat finance providers may offer longer terms, up to 10 years.
 Just be aware that a longer term will mean you pay more in interest overall.
+Try to choose a shorter term if you can, bearing in mind that the regular repayments will be higher.

-STEP 4: Shop loan features that offer flexibility
+Shop loan features that offer flexibility

+Some boat loans offer the flexibility to repay the loan early and save on interest.
 For example, some allow fee-free early repayment.
 Others may allow you to borrow more than 100% of the boat’s value so you can also buy boating equipment.

 Are you eligible for a boat loan?